9.5.5 Money Laundering and Currency Crimes

 5. The report must be filed by the 15th day after the transaction date, with the IRS Detroit Computing Center, PO Box 32621, Detroit, MI 48232-5604 Attn: CTRC, or with the local IRS office.

-6. Casinos with gross annual gaming revenues of less than $1 million are subject to the reporting requirements of 26 USC §6050I, Report of Cash Payments Over $10,000 Received in a Trade or Business, Form 8300.
-Casinos with non-casino businesses, e.g., shops, restaurants, and hotels, are subject to the reporting requirements of 26 USC §6050I, regardless of the amount of annual gaming revenues.
+6. Casinos with gross annual gaming revenues of less than $1 million are subject to the reporting requirements of 26 USC 6050I, Report of Cash Payments Over $10,000 Received in a Trade or Business, Form 8300.
+Casinos with non-casino businesses, e.g., shops, restaurants, and hotels, are subject to the reporting requirements of 26 USC 6050I, regardless of the amount of annual gaming revenues.

 7. The Department of the Treasury allows Nevada casinos to file CTRs and related records with the Nevada Gaming Control Board, who in turn forwards the reports to the Detroit Computing Center.
 Effective July 1, 2007, Nevada casinos with gross annual gaming revenues of $10 million or more and "table games statistical win" of $2 million or more became subject to all applicable BSA requirements, including the requirement to file FinCEN Form 103, Currency Transaction Report by Casinos (CTRC).
-Currency Transaction Reports will no longer be filed with the Nevada Gaming Control Board.
+CTRs will no longer be filed with the Nevada Gaming Control Board.

 Report of Foreign Bank and Financial Accounts (FBAR) (TD Form 90–22.1)

-1. Title 31 CFR 103.24 requires that each United States person who has a financial interest in, or signature authority over, any financial accounts in a foreign country including bank, securities or other types of accounts, must report that relationship by filing an FBAR if the aggregate value of these financial accounts exceeds $10,000 at any time during the calender year.
+1. Title 31 CFR 1010.350 requires that each United States person who has a financial interest in, or signature authority over, any financial accounts in a foreign country including bank, securities or other types of accounts, must report that relationship by filing an FBAR if the aggregate value of these financial accounts exceeds $10,000 at any time during the calendar year.
 The deadline to file the FBAR with the Department of the Treasury for each calendar year is on or before June 30th of the following year.
 The term "United States person" means a citizen or resident of the United States, domestic partnership, domestic corporation, or a domestic estate or trust.

 3. Persons with 25 or more foreign accounts need only note that fact on TD Form 90–22.1, and will be required to provide detailed information for each account when requested to do so.